SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

   METHOD meth_public_3.
     "Reimplementing a method from the class one level up in the inheritance hierarchy (direct superclass) "Calling this instance method that is redefined in the abstract direct superclass (instances of abstract classes cannot be created)
-    "by refering to the direct superclass using the syntax super->... super->meth_public_3( ).
+    "by referring to the direct superclass using the syntax super->... super->meth_public_3( ).
     INSERT VALUE #( called_at = utclong_current( ) ) INTO TABLE log_tab ASSIGNING FIELD-SYMBOL(<fs>).
     <fs> = CORRESPONDING #( BASE ( <fs> ) get_method_info( ) EXCEPT called_at ).